 The platysma muscle extends from the upper portion of the chest to the lower jaw and part of the face, a system of muscles known as the superficial musculoaponeurotic system plane.

 This group of muscles, when toned, literally holds your neck and jaw line upward in your youth but may separate during the normal aging process, leading to a drooping chin, sagging jaw line and loose skin under the chin known as the turkey neck.

 According to a 2016 study by Journal of Craniofacial Surgery, the most common age-related change that affect the platysma muscle are thinning and shortening.
 Aging and lack of skin and muscle tone also encourage the placement of fat layers beneath the muscle sheath.

 Range of Motion

-Lie on your bed with your head hanging slightly over the side.
-Start with your hands down at your sides, but as you feel your neck growing stronger, place a light hand-held weight against your forehead.
 Exhaling, slowly lift your chin toward your chest.
-Hold the contraction for a moment and then relax your head back to your starting position.
-Repeat this exercise three to five times to start, increasing repetitions as your neck muscles grow stronger.
+Hold the contraction for a few seconds and then relax your head back to your starting position.
+Repeat this exercise 10 times, increasing repetitions as your neck muscles grow stronger.

 Stand or sit with your shoulders relaxed, facing forward.
 Place your lower lip over your upper lip and tilt your head back, feeling the stretch along the sides of the jaw and along the front of the neck.
 Stretch until you can see the ceiling, and hold this position for several seconds.

 For an extra boost, thrust your chin upward slightly to feel added resistance along your lower jaw line and all of the muscles of the platysma, from chin to chest.
 Slowly return to your starting position.
 Perform 10 repetitions, working up to three sets in a row.